Potholes-ai/.github/README.md

 # IoT System Architecture

 ![IoT System Architecture](./assets/iot-app-architecture.jpg)
-we can break the system into 5 componenets :
+we can break the system into 3 subsytems :

 ## Data Generation